pabloi/pabloi.github.io/_posts/2019-08-30-webers-law-and-power-laws.md

 But does this type of coding actually happen in the brain?

 That is what [Pardo-Vazquez et al.][pv] convincingly suggest through their experimental results on mice and men (actually, rats and both men and women).
-However, my own research seems to contradict this result: I could not fit both accuracy of responses and reaction times in a two-alternative leg-speed discrimination task (in preparation!) under a power-law coding assumption.
+However, my own research seems to contradict this result: I could only fit both accuracy of responses and reaction times in a two-alternative leg-speed discrimination task (in preparation!) under a power-law coding assumption with large positive exponents.
-Specifically, I was unable to fit the empirical accuracy vs. reaction time curve using this model.
-In short, it seems that the relative scaling of the drift and noise terms needed to fit this curve is different from the ones that can be obtained under the power-law assumption.
+Said exponents are unexpected (and unlikely) in a physiological setting.
 Because Weber's law has not been tested in the specific perceptual task I am using, it is possible that the whole framework simply does not apply.
 Testing the validity of Weber's law and TIED in leg-speed discrimination tasks is on our lab's to-do list.

 [pv]: https://www.nature.com/articles/s41593-019-0439-7
 [wag]: https://link.springer.com/article/10.3758/BF03194023

+## Updates:
+On 30/11/2019 I fixed the formula for the probability of a correct response on the constant-barriers drift-diffusion model (was missing a 2!), and updated final comments regarding my experimental results.